Space Coast Sports Hall of Fame’s Fidgi Haig’s Influence On Soccer In Brevard Legendary

 “Almost everything I know about the game, I learned from Fidgi,” Keath said.
 “He believed in every single person.
 He was always willing to point every girl in the right direction.”

 Haig took the Florida Tech Panthers program to new heights.
 From 2005-14, he became the program’s all-time winningest head coach with an overall record of 97-59-26.
 His teams earned a trip to the NCAA Division II Championship five times and were Sunshine State Conference Co-Champions during their historic run in 2010.

 The Panthers reached its first-ever Final Four in 2010 and in 2011, and hit No. 1 in the Division II national rankings for the first time in school history.
 However, for Haig, he doesn’t measure his career in wins and losses.
 It’s the impact off the field and down the road that is most rewarding for him.

-“For me, every year coaching has been special,” Haig said.
+“For me, every year coaching has been special,” Haig said in 2013.
 “I do it because I love the game and being around so many great athletes.
 These girls challenge me every day.”

 “It was never about chasing trophies.
 I used soccer as a tool to teach them about working hard and playing together as a team.
 With the bond and friendships that I’ve made over the years, it’s so rewarding to see how successful many of them have gone on to be down the road.”